Configuring Linux Network

 The Windows vs Linux Network Debate

-Before I start, let me tell you that this blog is just to highlight the strengths and weakness, or more preferably cons in case of Linux Network and the Windows Server.
-Microsoft Windows Server has a graphic based User interface which makes you think it is actually very easy to set up different things.
+Before I start, let me tell you that this blog is just to highlight the strengths and weaknesses, or more preferably, cons in the case of Linux Network and the Windows Server.
+Microsoft Windows Server has a graphic-based User interface which makes you think it is actually very easy to set up different things.
 But is it?
 Besides, along with easy configuring, there is a more crucial part here which is Security.
 Microsoft Windows is a purely commercial Operating System which means there will be updates for Security patches, and there are dedicated people assigned to do the job.

 Besides, hacking into windows even for vulnerability assessment is a breach of agreement from Windows itself and is considered a major offense.
-This is to keep windows as closed source as possible and make it free from security issues.
-Microsoft windows are also the most used operating system in the world, be it either for personal or commercial use.
+This is to keep windows as closed source as possible and make them free from security issues.
+Microsoft Windows is also the most used operating system in the world, be it either for personal or commercial use.
 Linux, on the other hand, is widely popular, but it is not used that much.
 One glance at Linux and people can say it is a sophisticated Operating System, which has its software’s assembled from all over the world.
-But doesn’t that mean, it has security issues?
+But doesn’t that mean it has security issues?
 Yes and No both.
 We will get to that part later on.
 Nowadays, most configuring Linux network distributions come with Graphical User Interface pre-built.
-But Linux developers will always prefer using a command Line interface for configuring Linux network rather graphical because they know the disadvantages and lags in it.
+But Linux developers will always prefer using a command-line interface for configuring a Linux network rather than graphical because they know the disadvantages and lags in it.
 So, let’s take a deeper look into both and see who comes out at the top.

-It is still however in a beginner stage, but it looks promising.
-The virtual desktops, multi-user smoothness, super-fast boot time along with lots of other features make it look promising.
+It is still, however, in a beginner stage, but it looks promising.
+The virtual desktops, multi-user smoothness, super-fast boot time, along with lots of other features, make it look promising.
 But still, Windows being the most popular user choice, the number of viruses and Trojans being in continuous development are uncountable.
-This the worst the windows can get since security is not something windows is very good at.
+This is the worst windows can get since security is not something windows is very good at.
 But that does not make Windows Networking Systems an inferior operating system.
 Windows can still be secured with the help of firewalls, Anti-viruses, but that too at the cost of speed, efficiency, and expenditure.
-However, it is still very good for businesses which are small or still in development.
+However, it is still very good for businesses that are small or still in development.

 Linux Network Environment

-Linux, on the other hand, has one of the oldest operating system environment here.
+Linux, on the other hand, has one of the oldest operating system environments here.
 It is not the best user-friendly software here, but at least better than the Mac OS.
-Besides, Security is never an issue in Linux, since it is an open source software, and more preferably there is no specific person to hate or curse when something goes bad.
+Besides, Security is never an issue in Linux since it is open-source software, and more preferably, there is no specific person to hate or curse when something goes bad.
 Linux network Windows, on the other hand, Bill Gates has a lot of haters, and not the mention it is consistently under the attack of worms, malware, and Trojans.
 Most people tend to believe that Linux does not have viruses.
 This is so not true.
-Linux has their own type of viruses, and these can get extremely hard to remove once they affect the network system.
+Linux has its own type of viruses, and these can get extremely hard to remove once they affect the network system.

 But, unlike Windows, there is no autorun facility over here.
 Everything in Linux works with the help of a Script, and it is up to the administrator whether to execute it or not and that too manually.
-And since Linux is open source, there are a lot of developers out there, who keep on testing the new kernels, bugs and the community and support is much larger than that of Microsoft here, because of which it is much faster for updates on security issues and fixing bugs.
+And since Linux is open source, there are a lot of developers out there who keep on testing the new kernels, bugs, and the community and support are much larger than that of Microsoft here, because of which it is much faster for updates on security issues and fixing bugs.